jucasoft/ngrx-entity-crud/projects/ngrx-entity-crud/README.md

 # NgrxEntityCrud
-Provides actions, reducers and selectors for the CRUD management of the entities.
+Actions, reducers selectors... for the CRUD management of the entities.

+## Why make this library?

+Basic steps before creating the library (maybe it will help you understand):

 1) Having adopted this best practice:
 [NgRx — Best Practices for Enterprise Angular Applications](https://itnext.io/ngrx-best-practices-for-enterprise-angular-applications-6f00bcdf36d7)